Selecting the Right Sales Channel Strategy for Distribution

 What is a sales channel strategy?

-How can I find the right sales channels for my business?
+How can I identify the most effective sales channels for my business?

 The most effective way to find the right sales channels for your business is by researching your target customer.
 Identify their demographics, interests, and behaviors.
 Then look for platforms these individuals are using and establish accounts on those sites to reach them directly.
 Some of the most common sales channels include email campaigns, web ads, search engine optimization (SEO), social media marketing (SMM), paid search or pay-per-click (PPC) advertising, display ads through a network like Google Display Network (GDN), and influencer marketing.